Pet Dentistry in Rancho Murieta, CA

 • Polish teeth to create smooth surfaces that resist plaque buildup

-• Add a protective sealant to prevent future decay
+• Add a protective sealant to prevent future tooth decay

 • Perform extractions of severely damaged teeth if necessary